GFA-RDIP/Morgana/README.md

 A data visualization tool to inspect complex datasets.

-## Problem Owners

-Dr. David Martino ([ResearchGate][8], [LinkedIn][9])

-Dr. Jennifer Koplin ([ResearchGate][10], [LinkedIn][11])

-Mr. Simon Christopher Cropper ([ResearchGate][12], [LinkedIn][13])

 ## Project Team

+Simon Christopher Cropper (project coordinator, design) ([ResearchGate][12], [LinkedIn][13])

-Edward Ross (back end, presentor, data wrangler)
+Edward Ross (back end, data wrangler)

-Nicholas Roberts (front end, graphics, network analysis, project design)
+Nicholas Roberts (front end, graphics, network analysis, design)

 Tung van Truong (UX design, marketing, presentation) ([LinkedIn][17])

-Thanks for the assistance provided by Jarny Choi ([ResearchGate][14]) on initial analysis of the data and input into alternative design concepts.
-His iPython notebooks are included in the project directory.

-Thanks also to Jagdish Sawlani ([LinkedIn][15], [Twitter][16]) for early input into the preperation of the data for analysis.

-## HealthHack Melbourne 2016 Project Brief

-Researchers working in clinical studies collect a lot of patient samples, laboratory and clinical data, and these are often collected independently of each other.

-A major challenge is to easily see what data we have on whom.
-For example, we might have genetic data on 15% of our cohort, epigenetic measures on 35%, we will have collected flow cytometry data on 60% and serology on 100% of the cohort.

-How can we aim to curb life-threatening diseases when the laboratory data we collect is not even remotely connected to clinical outcomes, and specimen data?

-How can data stored in different incompatible systems be of any use to solving a research question?

-There’s a severe need for an intuitive and interactive way to visualize relationships between different types of data collected in clinical studies.

-We need to be able to examine this data in a myriad of scales and contexts, from a bird's eye view through to specific subgroups containing a half dozen specimens can inform this critical stage of research.

-This project from the Murdoch Childrens Research Institute will utilize sample data from one of the worlds leading cohorts of paediatric food allergy, to develop a flexible, intuitive, visual solution to research data management.

-Ideally, the solution would consist of an easily queried database (preferably SQL-based), providing data to a web frontend.
-Several excellent libraries exist for this purpose (e.g. [d3.js][5], [plot.ly][4]), though as is to be expected, the devil is in the details - gluing the various components together into a cohesive, user-friendly whole is the real challenge for this project.

-If you think you can help us develop this tool, you’ll be working on a project that will make research teams more effective in combating life-threatening disease.
+Jarny Choi (design, analysis) ([ResearchGate][14])

-## Project development
+## Project origins and mission statement

-Opportunities are being investigated on how to take a segment of the cohort data and represent relationships in the dataset for the selected participants in a natural and interactive way.

-The initial cohort segment is selected using a dynamic sunburst diagram, which feeds a subset of the original matrix to either a table or network diagram that visually presents abundance and relationships between major attributes known about the participants.
-The tabulated view will provide the ability to export the list of selected participants, the filter field values and the values identified as being significant by the network analysis.
+Morgana is a program designed to be an intuitive and interactive way to visualize relationships between different types of data.
+It was proposed as a problem worth consideration at the Open Knowledge event "HealthHack 2016 (Melbourne)" by the Gastro & Food Allergy Group of Murdoch Childrens Research Institute.
+A team was formed at that event and the team that created the initial prototype won first prize.

+The basic premise of Morgana is that complex data can be difficult to visualise, and there is a need for a tool to intuitively and interactively visualse groups within a larger dataset and quickly ascertain relationships between different types of data in that group.
+The tool is not considered to be a analysis package but rather a tool for exploring or interagating the data.

 ## Etymology of name